Applications for the 2019-20 English Language Assistants programme are open now.

 - You will be in post from 1 September to 31 May.
 You will work around 12 hours per week.

-- Shorter posts are available for the first semester of the year.
-Placements for the first semester usually run from 1 September to 28 February.
+- Shorter posts are available for the first semester of the year, usually running from 1 September to 28 February.
 For the shorter period of appointment it is not possible to leave the post early or finish before 28 February.

 Am I eligible?

-To be a language assistant in Germany, you must fulfil the general eligibility criteria and have B1 level German.
+To be a language assistant in Germany, you must:

 Where can I go?

 Around 260 posts are available each year in Germany in all areas of the 16 Bundesländer (federal states).

 You can choose three options from the list of geographical regions in bold below, ranking them in your order of preference.
 You may also select 'No Preference'.

 You should expect to be allocated anywhere within the given region, as the town and school allocation will be decided by the Länder.
 Please note you will only be considered for Berlin if it is your first choice.